 - 1.1 For the purposes of this Part the allowances are only claimable where overnight accommodation is involved on official Government, parliamentary and/or electorate business. - 1.2 Claims made must be accompanied by certification that the expense was incurred in accordance with the relevant section of this Part and this shall be sufficient evidence to establish a valid claim.
 The member must retain sufficient evidence to support the facts of the certification should an audit of payments be conducted. - 1.3 In the case of commercial accommodation, a tax invoice must accompany claims. - 1.4 "Commercial accommodation" means accommodation in a commercial establishment such as a hotel, motel or serviced apartment. - 1.5 Where a section in this Part refers to an accommodation allowance, the relevant total daily allowance is determined to be the relevant Australian Taxation Office reasonable benefit limit applicable at the date of travel.
 The Australian Taxation Office reasonable benefit limit 2011/12 rates can be found in Taxation Determination TD 2011/17.
-For the purpose of calculating the appropriate salary limits in the Taxation Determination, the salary of a Member of Parliament shall be comprised of the base remuneration and any additional remuneration set out in Part 2 Sections 1 and 2 of this determination.
+For the purpose of calculating the appropriate salary limits in the Taxation Determination, the salary of a Member of Parliament shall be comprised of the base remuneration and any additional remuneration set out in Part 2 Sections 1 and 2 of this determination together with the base electorate allowance set out in Part 3 Section 2 of this determination.
 Where travel involves part of a day, the allowance payable will be calculated in accordance with the following formulae: